ar-io/docs/docs/src/guides/sdk.md

 #### `getTokenCost({ intent, ...args })`

-Calculates the price in mIO to perform the interaction in question, e.g. a `Buy-record` interaction, where args are the specific params for that interaction.
+Calculates the price in mARIO to perform the interaction in question, e.g. a `Buy-record` interaction, where args are the specific params for that interaction.

 ```typescript
 const price = await io